-A new SAR satellite ("Tandem-X") was launched in 2010 by the German military.
+A new SAR (synthetic aperture radar) satellite ("Tandem-X") was launched in 2010 by the German military.
 This satellite is a two-dimensional SAR satellite with 3-meter pixel horizontal resolution in strip map mode and 1-meter horizontal resolution in spotlight mode.
 Tandem-X in conjunction with TerraSAR-X (launched in 2007) provides an interferometric solution to derive digital elevation data.
 The first pass of the globe by Tandem-X has enabled the creation of a first look digital elevation model with a 10-meter posting and a 10-meter vertical accuracy.
-This elevation model is expected to be available to the public in 2014.
-The Company believes the reliable commercial use of the Tandem-X DEM will not be hydro-enforced, which will make the data set not suitable for many applications such as topographic and flood mapping.
+This elevation model is expected to be available to the public in 2014 or later.
+The Company believes the reliable commercial use of the Tandem-X elevation data set is thus still at least two years away.
+Additionally, the first release of the Tandem-X DEM will not be hydro-enforced, which will make the data set not suitable for many applications such as topographic and flood mapping.